 (a) Adopted budgeted amounts.
 The representation of expenditures/expenses by fund differ in the City's 2019-2020 Annual Budget Book from the City's financial statements.
 As herein presented for Fiscal Year 2020, Capital Outlay has not been separately represented and the amount for General Government represents the sum of the amounts provided in the City's 2019-2020 Annual Budget Book for Administrative Services, City Clerk, City Magistrate, Economic Development, Executive Services, and Non-Departmental (includes contingency).
 The amount for Public Safety represents the sum of the amounts provided for Fire and Police.

-(b) Estimated ending fund balance including December 2019 reserves.
 Source: The City's 2019-2020 Annual Budget Book for Fiscal Year 2020; the City's financial statements for all other fiscal years.